vcerny01/website/content/notes/Four Ways to See the Future.md

                 - 2. The bankers don’t know what to do with it, so they diversify by spreading it across a portfolio of institutional investors.
                 - 3. Institutional investors don’t know what to do with their managed capital, so they diversify by amassing a portfolio of stocks.
                 - 4. Companies try to increase their share price by generating free cash flows.
 If they do, they issue dividends or buy back shares and the cycle repeats.
             - > At no point does anyone in the chain know what to do with money in the real economy.
-But in an indefinite world, people actually prefer unlimited optionality; money is more valuable than anything you could possibly do with it. <mark>Only in a definite future is money a means to an end, not the end itself.</mark>
+But in an indefinite world, people actually prefer unlimited optionality; money is more valuable than anything you could possibly do with it. ==Only in a definite future is money a means to an end, not the end itself.==
     - Indefinite Politics
         - > Politicians have always been officially accountable to the public at election time, but today they are attuned to what the public thinks at every moment.
         - > We are more fascinated today by statistical predictions of what the country will be thinking in a few weeks’ time than by visionary predictions of what the country will look like 10 or 20 years from now.